couchbaselabs/cbcouchstore/gen_storage_design.md

 All commits to storage are written to an index-less, tail-append write ahead log (WAL) file.
 There are a series of these files numbered from 0 and up (0.log, 1.log ... _N_.log), and all new mutations happen to the highest numbered file.
 Until the data is moved to partition specific storage, the most recent update to a document is kept in memory (as dirty) and cannot be ejected.
 However, once written and persisted to the log, a client waiting for the write to be durable will get the success response from the server.

 On startup, the WAL file or files are read from beginning to end into memory, with subsequent updates to the same document replacing in the in-memory representation of the earlier mutation.
-These newly read document are still marked dirty until they are written and committed to partition specific storage.
+These newly read documents are still marked un-ejectable from RAM until they are written and committed to partition specific storage.

-The advantage of the WAL is to reduce the latency of a durable commits, as it only has to wait on a single fsync of a sequential write for all partitions, instead of an fsync per partition, which can increase latency dramatically.
+The advantage of the WAL is to reduce the latency of a durable commit, as it only has to wait on a single fsync of a sequential write for all partitions, instead of an fsync per partition, which can increase latency dramatically.

-The downside is the every document commit in the worst case will written to disk 2 times, once to the log and at least once in the partition specific generational storage, increasing disk contention and reducing throughput from it's theoretical maximum.
-For subsets of documents that are updated constantly, the number of times rewritten can be much smaller than 2 (but greater than 1), as only the most recent commit is copied the partition storage, the rest are ignored and discarded.
+The downside is the every document commit in the worst case will be written to disk 2 times, once to the log and at least once in the partition specific generational storage, increasing disk contention and reducing throughput from it's theoretical maximum.
+For subsets of documents that are updated constantly, the number of times rewritten can be much smaller than 2 (but always greater than 1), as only the most recent commit is copied the partition storage, the rest are ignored and discarded.

 ### Async Copy from WAL to Partition Storage

 Asynchronous to WAL commits, a separate process or thread will copy the most recent versions of data from memory to the youngest generation of partition specific storage.
 When this process starts, writes to the most recent (highest numbered) log file cease and new writes happen to a new high numbered log file.
 Once the partition copy process has copied all the live data from that log file to their specific partition storage, that log file is deleted.
 The process then begins again with next highest numbered log file, until no more mutations remain, or happening continuously if there is a continuous write load.

-### Natural Throttle
+### Natural Write Throttle

 While it is copying files from the log to storage, it might need to recopy data from a younger generation to an older generation and/or in-place compact any of the generational files.
 When this happens, the copy/compaction process may get behind the update/insert rate of the log files.
-If this happens for too long, all the bucket memory quota will be dedicated to "dirty" items (even though they are safe on disk) and it will pause updates as the bucket will therefore will not be able to accept any client writes, until the  items in memory are marked as permanently persisted (moved from the WAL to partition storage).
+If this happens for too long, all the bucket memory quota will be dedicated to un-ejectable items (even though they may be safe on disk) and it will pause client updates as the bucket will not be able to accept any client writes, until the items in memory are marked as permanently persisted (moved from the WAL to partition storage).

 ## Generational Storage for Partitions

 We now introduce the concept of Generational Storage (GS) For each partition that a bucket is responsible for, either as a master or replica/backup, it will contain a series of Append-Only storage files, which independently look and behave very much like 2.0 Couchstore partition storage.
 Unlike 2.0 storage, there isn't one big file that contains all data for that partition, but instead contain a series of files arranged in generations, each being exponentially larger than previous generation.

-Initial writes to GS occur at the smallest, and younger generation, until that generation exceeds it's live data size threshold, then the coldest documents (least recently or least frequently updated) documents are copied to the next colder generation, and the hottest documents are compacted in place for the same generation, or dropped if it can be determined a more recent version is in a hotter generation.
+Initial writes to GS occur at the smallest and youngest generation, until that generation exceeds it's live data size threshold, then the coldest documents (least recently or least frequently updated) documents are copied to the next colder generation, and the hottest documents are compacted in place for the same generation, or dropped if it can be determined a more recent version is in a hotter generation.
 This processes is repeated recursively until a generation is reached that is under it's live data threshold.

 ### Zipfian Update Workloads